Typical Down Payment On A House

 If the co-borrower cannot be properly documented to be a relative to the borrower, the down payment requirement will increase to 25% of the home’s selling price.

 On the contrary, Fannie Mae and Freddie Mac will not require the non-occupying co-borrower to be related to the borrower.

 Available Charities for Helping with Down Payment

 Several states offer grants and other kinds of assistance to aid borrowers with the down payment.
-Your mortgage lender can advise you as to which mortgage loan will accept this kind of assistance as well as provide your contact information for the nearest office that may offer the aid.
+Your mortgage lender can advise you as to which mortgages will accept this kind of assistance as well as provide you contact information for the nearest office that may offer the aid.

 Most of the down payment programs across the country base their help on the borrower’s income level and typically are designed for people that are purchasing their first home.

-Some of these programs will ask the borrower to repay the grant or loan, and other programs will simply gift the money to the borrower.
+Some of these programs will ask the borrower to repay the grant or loan, and other programs will simply gift the money for a down payment to the borrower.
 You will need to investigate the available resources in your area to determine if the money needs to be repaid.

 Keep in mind that if you qualify for one of these grants and it is expected to be repaid, this new loan payment will impact your debt-to-income ratio.
-It is very important to discuss this type of grant or loan with your mortgage lender to make sure you still qualify for the home loan.
+Similar to anything else on your credit report such as personal loans, car loans, credit card debt, etc. It all impacts your debt-to-income ratios.
+It is very important to discuss and review this type of grant or loan with your mortgage lender to make sure you still qualify for the home loan.